-13.1 If a pupil continues to disrupt the learning of others or fails to follow instructions they may be sent to work for a period of time in the year cohort break-out space, away from the classroom.
-These spaces are typically in the communal area joining the year base classrooms.
-We aim to de-escalate issues where needed and provide pastoral support and guidance so that they may re-join main learning in a successful manner and in a way where they can meet expectations.
+13.1 If a pupil continues to disrupt the learning of others or fails to follow instructions they may be sent to work for a period of time in a break-out space, away from the classroom.
+These spaces are typically in the communal area joining the corridor classrooms.
+We aim to de- escalate issues where needed and provide pastoral support and guidance so that they may re-join main learning in a successful manner and in a way where they can meet expectations.